In this step, you will learn how to add a grading scheme.

 In the previous step, you learnt how to add questions to a digital test.
 After completing these steps, click on Grading scheme.

-There are 3 different ways of grading questions in Ans.
+There are 3 different ways of grading open questions in Ans.

 - Points per criterion

 With points per criterion you can specify the steps a student needs to perform in order to get to the correct answer.

 With rubrics you can define the level of knowledge a student understands about the question.

 With a slider you can manually award the number of points between zero and the maximum points of the question.